 I have said that to see the world as enchanted is a pre-condition for possessing agency and therefore for living an unalienated life.Why say such a silly thing?
 It is perfectly possible to take drugs and see the world as enchanted without possessing any agency- even sufficient to pick yourself off the floor or stop drooling.

-Alienation in the Marxist sense is perfectly possible for someone with enough agency to be employed designing a contraption which will replace one's labour power while taking drugs which cause you see fairies all over the place.
+Alienation in the Marxist sense can exist side by side with enchantment.
+A guy could design a contraption which obviates the need for his own labor power while taking drugs which cause him to see fairies all over the place.

 And to see the world as enchanted in a sense that we can accept in our own secular frameworks, is to see it as suffused with values.I may sneak into a Shopping Mall and make it my home- my world, so to speak.
 Every object in my world isn't just suffused with value, it has an actual price tag.
 I may also suffer from a mental illness which causes me to believe that lots of stuff is enchanted.
 So what?
 How is this a good thing?